johnlindquist/rules/README.md

 ## What does the script do?
 - Ensures `.cursor/rules` exists in your current directory
-- Dynamically fetches all `.mdc` files from this repo's `.cursor/rules` using the GitHub API
+- Dynamically fetches all `.mdc` files from this repo's **root** using the GitHub API
 - Downloads each rule file into your local `.cursor/rules` directory
-- Overwrites any existing files with the same name
+- Overwrites any existing files with the same name (unless already present)

 ---